JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## New header

-TeamCity 2020.2 comes with a more modern and responsive header in both classic and experimental UI.
+TeamCity 2020.2 comes with a more modern header in both classic and experimental UI.

 <img src="header.png" alt="New header 2020.2"/>